SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![macos-catalina.jpg][img3]

 We have tested SuperOffice 8.5 Web and Web Tools for Mac (11.2.7306) with MacOS Catalina.
-These issues have been identified while doing the testing: Bug 68216 (MacLink quts after sleep/or restart), Bug 68406 (Accessibility Dialog keep appearing on MacOS Catalina), Bug 67972 (Installer requires permission to Download folder).
-Report made January 22nd 2020.
+These issues have been identified while doing the testing: Bug 68216 (MacLink quits after sleep/or restart), Bug 68406 (Accessibility Dialog keep appearing on MacOS Catalina), Bug 67972 (Installer requires permission to Download folder).
+The report was made on January 22nd 2020.

 [Report (\*.xlsx)][4]